 “Oh!
 So that is your power.”

 “Yes, and it is the secret to my success.
-If not for my ability to hear thoughts, and help from your husband in restraining my tongue, I would have been hung long ago.
+If not for my ability to hear thoughts, along with help from your husband in restraining my tongue, I would have been hung long ago.

 “Of course, my ability is far more useful than simply evading difficulties.
 I can listen to the doubts in people’s minds and find the one thing that will put them at ease.
 I found Miss Taris’s weakness, and now I shall help her with her troubles, and gain her trust. ”